 The Conditional Access framework provides you with a great configuration flexibility.
 However, great flexibility also means you should carefully review each configuration policy before releasing it to avoid undesirable results.

-Access tokens are by default issued if a CA Policy condition does not trigger an access control.
+Access tokens are by default issued if a Conditional Access policy condition does not trigger an access control.
 Ensure that every app has at least one conditional access policy applied

 Be very careful in using block and all apps in a single policy.
 This could lock admins out of the Azure Administration Portal, and exclusions cannot be configured for important end-points such as Microsoft Graph.

-Creating a policy for each app isn't efficient and leads to difficult administration.
-Conditional Access will only apply the first 195 policies per user.
-We recommend that you analyze your apps and group them into applications that have the same resource requirements for the same users.
-For example, if all Microsoft 365 apps or all HR apps have the same requirements for the same users, create a single policy and include all of the apps to which it applies.
+Creating a policy for each app isn't efficient and leads to complex administration.
+There can be a maximum of 195 Conditional Access in each Azure AD tenant.
+We recommend that you analyze your apps and group them into policies that have the same access requirements.
+For example, if all Microsoft 365 apps or all HR apps have the same requirements for the same users, create a single policy and include all of these apps instead of adding a policy for each app.

 Set up emergency access accounts